 Storybook Dining at Artist Point with Snow White Review

-In this article, we provide a review of Storybook Dining at Artist Point at Disney’s Wilderness Lodge.
-We visit the restaurant to preview the menu, see what characters meet, and discuss whether or not a meal here is worth the price.
+Storybook Dining at Artist Point is one of the most popular character meals at Walt Disney World.
+This sought-after dining experience is offered each evening at Disney’s Wilderness Lodge.
+Below, we’ll review our experience at Storybook Dining at Artist Point with Snow White.
+We’ll preview the menu, see what characters meet, and discuss whether or not a meal here is worth the price.

 Storybook Dining is set inside the Enchanted Forest.
-You’ll find the former signature restaurant off the lobby of Disney’s Wilderness Lodge, one of the more rustic resorts.
+The entrance to the former signature restaurant is off the lobby of Disney’s Wilderness Lodge, next to Territory Lounge.

 You’ll likely want to spend some time touring the resort during your visit.
 For example, you could come over early enough to walk the grounds and see the geyser erupt.

-Seating is mainly made up of standard tables with chairs.
-There are a few banquettes around the interior walls.
+The seating is mainly standard tables with chairs, with a few banquettes around the interior walls.

 For starters, the table receives a shared appetizer consisting of three dishes: